Nansess/api-for-nansess.com/README.md

 ## Rate Limits
 The only rate limits you may face are imposed by Cloudflare.
 This could occur if your project is large-scale.
 If you are encountering rate limiting by Cloudflare and would like to avoid it, please join our Discord server at [discord.gg/nanbot](https://discord.gg/nanbot) and open a ticket.
 We'll work it out together.
 Thank you.

+### Future Endpoints
+Endpoints for YouTube and Pandora are planned for future implementation.

 ## Endpoints

 ### Spotify Endpoints